Working with MCP Tools in EvoAgentX¶

 toolkit = MCPToolkit(config_path="mcp_config.json")

-mcp_tools = toolkit.get_toolkits()
+mcp_toolkits = toolkit.get_toolkits()

-agent_manager = AgentManager(tools=mcp_tools)
+agent_manager = AgentManager(tools=mcp_toolkits)

-workflow_generator = WorkFlowGenerator(llm=llm, tools=mcp_tools)
+workflow_generator = WorkFlowGenerator(llm=llm, tools=mcp_toolkits)

-# Generate a workflow that can use MCP tools
+# Generate workflow

-workflow = workflow_generator.generate_workflow(
+workflow_graph = workflow_generator.generate_workflow(

 )